Table of Contents

 The executive management's written statement to the Radiation Safety Committee (RSC) and Radiation Safety Officer (RSO) providing requisite authority to communicate with, enforce, and direct personnel regarding NRC regulations and license provisions is provided in Appendix A of this manual.

-The RSO reports to the Director, Office of Environmental Health & Safety (EH&S) for routine operations, and may report directly to the Senior Associate Vice President (SAVP), Office of Regulatory Affairs, for radiological concerns and license compliance.
-The SAVP for Regulatory Affairs serves on the RSC as the Management Representative and reports directly to the Executive Vice President (EVP) for Health Sciences.
+The RSO reports to the Executive Director, Office of Environmental Health & Safety (EH&S) for routine operations, and may report directly to the Executive Vice President for Health Sciences, for radiological concerns and license compliance.
+The Cheif of Staff for the Dean of Research serves on the RSC as the Management Representative.
+This position reports directly to the Dean for Research.

 The organizational chart which shows the RSC and RSO reporting path to executive management is provided in Appendix B of this manual.